JoaoSantos1217/JoaoSantos1217/README.md

 ## 🚀 About Me
 🔹 **Background:** Master's in Biomedical Engineering, Bachelor's in Bioengineering
-🔹 **Passionate About:** Data Analysis, Machine Learning and Business Intelligence
+🔹 **Passionate About:** Data Analysis, Data Science and Business Intelligence
 🔹 **Key Strengths:** Problem-solving, Storytelling with Data, Data-Driven Decision-Making and Teamwork

 ---